singhnarotam1997/Visual-Saliency-Prediction/README.md

 “salient_train.mat”, “salient_val.mat” files and “salient_val”, “salient_train” folders required by runme2.py are also available on the same link as given above. salient_val and salient_train are given as compressed files.

 “train.hdf5” and “val_set.h5” files required by the file runme.py can also be found on the above link.

+report.pdf describes the method applied along with the pipeline and results obtained.